-- The delivery of well-planned lessons which motivate and engage pupils - An appropriate school environment - Positive relationships with staff and students and exceptional role models - Personal mentoring by class teachers and form tutors - Student Leaders - Enrichment opportunities which allow pupils to develop leadership and responsibility
+- The delivery of well-planned lessons which motivate and engage pupils. - Positive relationships with staff and students and exceptional role models. - Personal mentoring by class teachers and form tutors. - Student Leaders. - Enrichment opportunities which allow pupils to develop leadership and responsibility.

-- Recognise and reward positive behaviour.
-The expectation is that at least 1-2 students are rewarded with house points per lesson. - A system of clear expectations and consequences (WoW, Appendix 3)
+- Recognising and rewarding valued behaviours.
+The expectation is that at least 1-2 students are rewarded with house points per lesson. - A system of clear expectations and consequences (WoW, Appendix 3). - Activities and reflections with class/form tutors.